Alimlk97/Neural-Networks/README.md

 ## Description:

-Welcome to THis repository! here, you'll come Across Various casEs oF neurAl networks implemented in Python, desIgned To Help newcomers gain an easier introduction to the subject.
+Welcome to This repository! here, you'll come across various cases oF neural networks implemented in Python, designed to help newcomers gain an easier introduction to the subject.

 ## Current Status: